While most people (up to 80%) are born with CP, it is also possible to get cerebral palsy after birth. This is called acquired cerebral palsy.

 Some common causes of cerebral palsy after birth include:

 - Infection (meningitis, encephalitis, etc.)

 - Traumatic brain injury (from events that inflict excessive force to the head like a car accident)

 - Blood clotting

 Motor disabilities in childhood are only diagnosed as cerebral palsy if the brain damage occurs to the developing brain.

-While there are some conflicting views on what the cutoff age is, it is never more than 5 years old.
+While there are some conflicting views on what the cutoff age for a cerebral palsy diagnosis is, it is never more than 5 years old.
 Therefore, if a 7-year-old child were to get a head injury that caused motor impairments, it would be classified as a traumatic brain injury, not cerebral palsy.